Nabumetone is a non-steroidal anti-inflammatory drug. It is also known as 'an NSAID'.

 - Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
 It will give you more information about nabumetone, and it will also provide you with a full list of the side-effects which you could experience from taking it.

-- The usual dose is 0.5-1 g daily, taken as one or two 500 mg tablets.
+- The usual dose is one or two 500 mg tablets taken daily.
 You will be asked to take the tablets at the end of the day.
 If your doctor prescribes a higher dose than this for you, you will be asked to take a dose in the morning as well.
 This will be in addition to the dose you take in the evening.
 Take nabumetone exactly as your doctor tells you to.

 - You should take nabumetone after a meal, or with a snack.
 Taking the tablets with some food will help to protect your stomach from side-effects such as indigestion and stomach irritation.